Click here to access PollFinder

 To register to vote, you can do any of the following:

-Stop by our office Monday through Friday 8am - 5pm and complete a voter registration application.
+In person at our office Monday through Friday 8am - 5pm, by completing a voter registration application.

 Send an email request for a voter registration application to: email@example.com.
 Be sure to include your name, address, telephone number, and how many voter registration applications you would like mailed to you.